5l1v3r1/Remedy-Application-Statistics/README.md

 You should now be good to start collecting various statistics about your Remedy application's usage by users.
 Feedback and suggestions are always welcome.

-Expanding Beyond 3 Application Servers
+Expanding Beyond Three Application Servers
 ----------------

 If you are using more than three (3) Remedy application servers, then you will need to adjust more workflow to capture data from any other servers beyond the initial three.
 I prefer to use separate fields to capture data of each server on the forms LANL:ADM:Combined Application Statistics and LANL:ADM:Combined Server Statistics.
 However, you could potentially reuse existing fields even though this would make it harder to discern individual collected stats from each server when troubleshooting errors or conflicts.